 Wander around Casco Viejo

 No area in Panama City charms more than Casco Viejo.
-This UNESCO-listed hidden corner of Panama City reminisces of Panama’s colonial period with its crumbling Spanish architecture set among narrow cobblestoned streets.
-Exploring Casco Viejo at its surface shouldn’t take long.
+This UNESCO-listed hidden corner reminisces of Panama’s colonial period.
+It’s beset with crumbling Spanish architecture set among narrow cobblestoned streets.
+Exploring the area at its surface shouldn’t take long.
 But to dig a little deeper into its churches and markets, you’ll want to spend the better part of a day or two.